 The 6th chapter of Zero's storyline, where Cassius fades and dies after spending too long away from the temple.
 When you get back to the temple, all the npcs are crying.

 That One Sidequest: Most jump quests.
 You have to jump onto several platforms with pixel-perfect accuracy.
 Miss, and you fall down, losing half your progress if you're lucky and having to start all over otherwise.
 Oh, and there are hazards that inflict minimal damage, but the knockback will really hurt.
+They're so bad that players have practically given up on the game because of it.

 Possibly justified for clerics and archers, where the game balance actually screws them over.
 Clerics can now deal more damage if they have decent weapons, true, but chairs are completely useless for restoring needed MP points (when before MP Restore would have renewed in conjunction with MP Eater in battle).
 Hence, the prevalence of pots dropped by enemies.
 In the latter case, there is an accuracy equation based on levels rather than stats (which would be okay if it only allowed you to hit things at lower levels, but it also prevents training at twenty levels higher (so, no boss runs with archers).